Discover the remarkable artistry of the long-forgotten baroque painter Michaelina Wautier at the Kunsthistorisches Museum.

 A glance through galleries of 17th-century paintings, for example, reveals an obvious and inevitable gender bias.
 The baroque art world was not an equal opportunities employer.

 Sadly, Wautier’s biography and education remain a partial mystery with not even a reliable birthdate available.
-But we have her paintings, and most of those surviving works appear in the exhibition.
+But we have some of her paintings, and most of those surviving works appear in the exhibition.

-(We can thank the enlightened 17th-century purchases of one Archduke Leopold Wilhelm for blessing the Kunsthistorisches Museum with what is the world’s most important Wautier collection.)
+Incidentally, we can thank the enlightened 17th-century purchases of one Archduke Leopold Wilhelm for blessing the Kunsthistorisches Museum with what is the world’s most important Wautier collection.

 Such qualities become more impressive when you consider the limited access afforded to women for formal art training at the time that Wautier lived.

-- Juxtapositions with such luminaries as the aforementioned van Dyck and Rubens, allowing a direct comparison of relative skills
+- Juxtapositions of Wautier’s works with those of such luminaries as the aforementioned van Dyck and Rubens, allowing a direct (and favourable) comparison of relative skills

 - Wautier’s Five Senses cycle (viewable in its entirety for the first time in Europe).
 Each allegorical pose features a young male: a convention-breaking approach at the time